ammaritiz/LexisNexisHackathon17/documents/REPORT.md

 The development process was agile, as we had to constantly change the requirements of our bot to solve the problem of task allocation.
 The team was flexible and ready to switch gears and change the approach of how the bot should process the commands and handle edge cases.
 In every team meeting we would look at the current state of the bot and create a list of known bugs and new features that are to be added.
-We would then prioritize a fix a deadline for a portion of the high priority tasks and then repeat the whole process again.
+We would then prioritize, fix a deadline for a portion of the high priority tasks and then repeat the whole process again.

 ##Any limitations and future work: